Wrinkle filling with hyaluronic acid injections

 Applications of hyaluronic acid

-• Injections pour l’enhancement and face contouring.
+• Injections for enhancement and facial contouring.

-Who is hyaluronic acid intended for?
+Who is hyaluronic acid for ?

 Results and maintenance of hyaluronic acid treatments

-Why choose hyaluronic acid?
+Why choose hyaluronic acid ?

 Photo of doctor Valeria Romano in Geneva